paul-thebaud/foscia/website/docs/about.md

 _Type safe, modular and intuitive API client._

-**Foscia** is a simple API client built with functional programming in mind.
-It is framework-agnostic and can integrate with any Web app using JavaScript or TypeScript, and with any data source.
+**Foscia** is a simple, framework-agnostic, API client built with functional programming in mind.
+It can integrate with any Web app using JavaScript or TypeScript, and with any data source.

 -   Modular, highly extensible and fully tree-shakable thanks to functional